• Skip to primary navigation

 Instructions

-• Add in the drained lentils and rice, water, salt and seven spices, then bring to a boil for 2 whole minutes while gently stirring.
+- Add in the drained lentils and rice, 2 cups water, salt and seven spices, then bring to a boil for 2 whole minutes while gently stirring.
 Taste the broth, and adjust the salt to your liking.
-Cover and simmer for 15 minutes
+Cover and simmer for 15 minutes.

-• In a medium skillet add the rest of the oil (¾ cup) on medium heat.
-Sauté sliced or winged onions until golden-brown (caramelized)
+- In a medium skillet add the rest of the oil (3/4 cup) on medium heat.
+Sauté thinly sliced onions until golden-brown (caramelized).
+Remove the onions once caramelized and set on a plate that is covered with paper towel so it soaks up the oil.

-• Garnish your plate of lentils and rice.
-Enjoy alone, with fresh veggies and a side of yogurt
+- Plate the lentils and rice then garnish with caramelized onions.
+Enjoy alone, or with fresh veggies and a side of yogurt.

 Notes